Hoshina123/hoshina123.github.io/README.md

-# hoshika123.github.io
+# hoshira123.github.io

-The personal website of Nekotsuki Hoshika.
+The personal website of Nekotsuki Hoshira.